tulasidamarla/tdd/README.md

 		invocationStub.thenReturn(orderSummaryFixtureList);
 	}

 2)thenThrow(...) --> We often face the scenarios where exceptions occurs in the code and need to deal with testing this to ensure code behaves as expected.
-When using non-automated approach this is very difficult to test. thenThrow() specifies mock invocation should result in exception thrown.
+When using non-automated approach this is very difficult to test. thenThrow() specifies mock invocation should result in exception thrown.<br>
 This operation expects an instance of exception as a parameter and stores it to be thrown later during the execution.
 Consider the below example.

 	Mockito.when(mockOrderDao.findById(idValue)).thenThrow(new OrderServiceException("Test error reason"));